 Fraud or misrepresentation can of course always be the basis for proving liability against an accountant.
 This is true whether the client sues or the third party sues.
 The securities laws at either the federal and state level may be a source of potential violation.
 These may be based upon shareholder actions.
 They may also be based on the improper sale of securities.

 Proving an accountant’s liability to a third party (non-client) is a bit more difficult.
 This is normally based upon some fraud.
 Or you may prove it through securities violations.
 In this type of case the accountant and the third party may not have a contract for services.

 Much of what accountants do revolve around tax advice.
 This is a very specialized area.
 As is true with most malpractice actions you have to retain another accountant or tax lawyer as an expert.

 This accountant or tax lawyer must explain the tax issue to the jury.
-This witness would be designated as an expert.
-The expert would then be expected to testify as to the standard of care that applied to the accountant.
-The expert would then testify as to how the accountant fell below that standard of care.
-Finally the expert would address how the client had been damaged as a result of that substandard conduct by the accountant.
+The witness will testify as an expert.
+The expert will testify as to the standard of care that applies.
+She will also testify as to how the accountant fell below that standard of care.
+Finally she will address how the client has been damaged as a result of that substandard conduct by the accountant.
 Those are the basic elements of an accountant malpractice claim.

 For more information on accounting see the pages on Wikipedia.